East Cornwall · PL17

 Why Callington is its own job.

 Conservation Area covers Fore Street and the church area.
 Tamar Valley AONB lies to the east; significant edge-of-town residential development pressure from Plymouth commuters.
+That sets the scene before any design work begins.
 For extension specifically, parts of Callington sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape.
-That's why we treat every Callington project as a PL17-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Callington application gets approved at eight weeks or stalls in committee.
+The post-war estates that dominate Callington (and continue out toward Saltash) set the tone for any extension scheme here.

 Planning note